Flepsz/React-Native-Guide/readme.md

 In your `tailwind.config.js` file, specify the content paths for your project.

-This completes the setup for Tailwind CSS in your React Native project. 🎉
+This completes the setup for Tailwind CSS in your React Native project. :thumbsup: